 Flights

-After our initial research, most flights from the Northeast were going to cost around $2,000.
-In an attempt to save a little money, we flew Turkish Airlines from Newark to Venice with a short layover in Istanbul.
+After our initial research, most flights from the Northeast at the time were going to cost around $2,000 total for two people.
+In an attempt to save some money, we flew Turkish Airlines from Newark to Venice with a layover in Istanbul.
 Unfortunately that decision would come back to bite us, because we ended up missing our layover flight and were stuck at the Istanbul airport overnight.
 Our return flight was from Rome to Newark, again with an Istanbul layover.

 Budgeted: $2,000